 Did you know that the linear sales funnel originated during the Industrial Revolution?

 In case your junior high history notes are a little dusty, the Industrial Revolution started in 1760 and lasted until 1820.
-That means that companies still prescribing to the awareness, interest, desire, and action model are using a system that’s over 200 years old.
+So companies still prescribing to the awareness, interest, desire, and action model are using a system that’s over 200 years old.

 The sales funnel still applies to a lot of businesses, but with the Internet and all the touchpoints available today, it’s essential to plan out a more specific sales process that goes beyond these four stages.
 If your company hasn’t revisited its sales process strategy in years, or worse, doesn’t clearly define it, read on to learn specific techniques on how you can map your sales process.

 Mapping your sales process allows you to uncover potential inefficiencies, gain insight into successful strategies, and improve your sales division depending on your business goals.
-As you begin the process, use Lucidchart to guide you through the steps of mapping out a more efficient sales process.
+As you read through the steps, jump into Lucidchart to follow along and map out a more efficient sales process for your team.